Skip to main content

 • Meditation – There is no shortage of guided meditation apps and books, many of them with special modules and scripts specifically tailored to strengthening a sense of gratitude and appreciation.
 Meditation is a beautiful practice because there is no wrong way to do it; even taking five minutes out of each day to focus on mindfulness can do wonders for keeping a resilient mental constitution.

-• Consistent Practice – However you show gratitude, make it a consistent practice every day until it becomes automatic.
+• Consistent PracticeHowever you show gratitude, make it a consistent practice every day until it becomes automatic.
 According to science, it takes about two months of consistent behavior until something becomes a muscle-memorized habit.
-If may feel grindy and even a bit strange at first but pushing through that first two months of awkwardness opens a portal to more consistent personal fulfillment.
+It may feel gritty and even a bit strange at first, but pushing through those first two months of awkwardness opens a portal to more consistent personal fulfillment.

-• Volunteering – Actively practicing gratitude in a service context is arguably the most impactful way to go about it.
-Not only does it offer a humbling experience that can lend our lives fresh perspectives, it provides essential services and renders aid to those who are most vulnerable.
+• VolunteeringActively practicing gratitude in a service context is arguably the most impactful way to go about it.
+Not only does it offer a humbling experience that can give our lives fresh perspectives, but it also provides essential services and aids the most vulnerable.

 No Downside